To ensure that seniors have support and help when they need it, are able to participate in activities and feel connected and valued.

 - Ensure that COA committees are using an isolation lens in all aspects of their work.

-In 2016, the COA was one of seven organizations to receive 3-years of funding from Employment and Social Development Canada to deliver a collective impact project, Keeping Ottawa Seniors Connected / Favoriser l’intéraction sociale des aînés d’Ottawa.
+from 2016-2019, the COA was one of seven organizations to receive funding from Employment and Social Development Canada to deliver a collective impact project, Keeping Ottawa Seniors Connected / Favoriser l’intéraction sociale des aînés d’Ottawa.

-Our aim is to increase the social inclusion of seniors from at-risk groups (low income, poor official language skills, disability, abuse, and rural) in the Ottawa area.
+Our aim was to increase the social inclusion of seniors from at-risk groups (low income, poor official language skills, disability, abuse, and rural) in the Ottawa area.

-Our vision is an Ottawa where older adults are socially engaged and have opportunities and support services in the community to connect them with others.
+Our vision was an Ottawa where older adults are socially engaged and have opportunities and support services in the community to connect them with others.

 Spectrum Tool – Available in many languages